-Bramble Purrcival Fluff-Butt was as content as any housecat could be.
-His water and kibble bowls never went empty, his litter box always stayed clean, his silky grey fur got brushed daily.
-On pleasant days he napped on the wide sunfilled porch and on inclement days he slept on the ottoman by the fire.
-At night, he curled up on big bed between the humans who had rescued him when he was no more than a kitten.
+Bramble Purrcival Fluff-Butt was as content as any house-cat could be.
+Each day his water and kibble bowls were filled, his litter box was cleaned, his silky grey fur was brushed .
+On pleasant days he napped on the wide sun-filled porch and on inclement days he slept on the ottoman by the fire.
+At night, he curled up on big bed between the humans who had rescued him when he was no more than the very smallest of kittens.

 Then, one day, his humans brought home their own newborn furless kitten.

-Bramble learned that he preferred curling up in the tiny crib with the human-kitten even more than with his humans in their big bed.
+Bramble learned that he preferred sleeping in the tiny crib with the human-kitten even more than with his humans in their big bed.
 The human kitten smelled sweet and, like Bramble, enjoyed napping.
-When Bramble purred, the human kitten fell asleep almost instantly.
+His humans liked that their human kitten fell asleep almost instantly when Bramble purred.

 Indeed, Bramble had adjusted quite well to his new routine except for one thing.
 And that thing was Glimmer Sparkleshimmer, the fairy, who appeared on the very same day as the newborn human kitten.

-Bramble learned that he preferred curling up in the tiny crib with the human-kitten even more than with his humans in their big bed.
+Bramble learned that he preferred sleeping in the tiny crib with the human-kitten even more than with his humans in their big bed.
 The human kitten smelled sweet and, like Bramble, enjoyed napping.
-When Bramble purred, the human kitten fell asleep almost instantly.
+His humans liked that their human kitten fell asleep almost instantly when Bramble purred.

 Indeed, Bramble had adjusted quite well to his new routine except for one thing.
 And that thing was Glimmer Sparkleshimmer, the fairy, who appeared on the very same day as the newborn human kitten.